pingleware/exempt-equity-token-offering/README.md

     2. Out source an independent audit of the smart contract
     3. Prepare the Private Placement Memorandum with an attorney review and correction, if needed?
     4. Create a new Form D filing on SEC EDGAR Filing system with references to this code repository
+    5. Submit the Solicitation Materials Used in Rule 506(c) Offerings to https://www.sec.gov/forms/rule506c#no-back
-    5. Deploy the smart contract to the Ethereum main net
+    6. Deploy the smart contract to the Ethereum main net
-    6. Contact preselected accredited investors.
+    7. Contact preselected accredited investors.

 # Other Implementations
 Performing the following searches reveal other open source implementations,